Copyright © 2016 Auburn Alehouse and Restaurant, Inc. All rights reserved.

 Currently On Tap

-Regulars and first-time customers to Auburn Alehouse often notice two funny looking taps that are situated at the front end of the bar.
-These are our Beer Engines, tools used to pull beer from small stainless casks called Firkins.
+Regulars and first-time customers to Auburn Alehouse often notice a funny looking tap that is situated at the end of the bar.
+This is our Beer Engine, a tool used to pull beer from small stainless casks called Firkins.
 Cask Ales are a traditional way of dispensing beer that don't require beverage gas to push beer through the faucet.
 The Firkin itself is not pressurized by anything other than the beer’s natural fermentation, so cask beers tend to be less carbonated than a typical draft beer.

 Less carbonation results in a smoother mouthfeel; you will notice less “bite” on the sides of your cheeks and throat.
 This allows you to focus more on the flavors and natural bitterness of the hops in beers like Gold Digger or PU240.
 It also allows your palate to better appreciate subtle complexities found in our more malty beers, like stouts such as Old Town Brown.
 Not convinced?
 Try one of our cask beers side-by-side with a draft beer and see how the beer impacts the sides of your palate - we think you’ll appreciate the difference.